FREQUENTLY ASKED QUESTIONS

 If polyurethane foam is chemically recycled, due to the process of degradation the final products are its constituent raw materials, which can be then used in new foam formulations.

-Composite foams or rebounded foams are foams produced from production waste (trim foam) that is “glued” together with diisocyanates.
+Composite foams or rebounded foams are foams produced from production waste (trim foam) or from end-of-life PU applications (such as mattresses) that is “glued” together with diisocyanates.
 Composite foams are used for example as carpet underlay, for packaging, shoes insoles, or for sport floors.

 The most common flexible polyurethane foam families are: Standard Ether Foams (E), High-Resilience Foams (HR) and Visco-Elastic Foams (VE).
 In the UK market there are also Combustion Modified Ether Foams (CME), Combustion Modified High-Resilience Foams (CMHR) and Combustion Modified Visco-Elastic Foams (CMVE).
 The difference between them lies in different physical and mechanical properties; namely in density, hardness, tensile strength, viscosity, etc…